Debug Vercel Serverless Functions Locally

 Debug config

-Then added a file .vscode/launch.json
+Then added a file .vscode/launch.json, with following content:

 {